 Start the evening with dinner at Beef Club, a New York-style steakhouse, then descend to the basement and party at The Ballroom du Beef Club, a fashionable cocktail bar and nightclub where dimly-lit nooks and cosy velvet set a sultry scene – sip expertly-mixed cocktails while dancing the night away.
 Situated in the heart of the charming Saint Germain district, Prescription is a stylish, intimate haven which serves a short, yet sharp list of specialty cocktail creations.
 Settle in and slowly work your way through their latest seasonal cocktail menu.
 Nestled within the hip Hotel Bachaumont is the cosy Night Flight, the fashionable lounge bar of the trendy Bachaumont restaurant. €€

 eccbeefclub.com | +33 9 52 52 89 34

 Discover this legendary cocktail & lounge bar in the opulent Ritz Paris Hotel.

 The Ritz Paris is an address wreathed in legend and the hotel’s distinguished cocktail bar is no exception.
-It was here that Cole Porter composed Begin the Beguine and F. Scott Fitzgerald had his favourite seat, and where Ernest Hemingway famously liberated “The Little Bar” from the Nazis in 1944 and was consequently renamed in his honour in 1979.
+It was here that Cole Porter composed Begin the Beguine and F. Scott Fitzgerald had his favourite seat, while Ernest Hemingway famously liberated “The Little Bar” from the Nazis in 1944 - it was consequently renamed in his honour in 1979.
 World-renowned barman Colin Peter Field has crafted exquisite classic cocktails here for over twenty years, so settle in with a pitch-perfect Bloody Mary and admire the wealth of Hemingway memorabilia which decorates the bar. €€

 Hotel Ritz, 15 Place Vendôme 75001 Paris 75001